StewBC/Time-Pilot/TimePilot-IIgs/README.md

 # Time Pilot for Apple IIgs
-These instructions are for Converting the art, building the code, and playing the game.
+These instructions are for playing the game, but mostly for converting the art and building the code.

+## Controls
+The game uses the keyboard or Joystick to control the player plane.
+To use the Joystick, simply press `J` on the title screen.
+If the J does not turn green (selected) then the game is not detecting the Joystick.
+Controls on the Joystick (in game) are Up, Down, Left, Right and fire, while the second button is Pause.
+In the UI, the fire button starts a 1 Player game, and the "Pause" button starts a 2 Player game.

+The keyboard controls are (and these also work when playing with the Joystick) `1` - 1 Player, `2` - 2 Player, `ESC` - back up (and quit) and `P` - Pause.
+The in-game keys are `Option` to rotate left, `Open Apple` to rotate right, `Space` to fire (just hold, don't have to tap - I felt too sorry for the poor spacebar).

 ## Getting started
-The Apple IIgs version is written in 65816 assembly language, targeting the Orca/M assembler and the build process is done using make.
+The Apple IIgs version is written in 65816 assembly language, targeting the Orca/M assembler and the build process is done using `make`.
 Several pieces of software were used to structure the build process, listed below.
 Not all are free.
 See below.

-Running make takes these options:
+Running `make` takes these options:
 make option | effect
 --- | ---
 art | run misc/mkspr.py to build the files in src/sprites